yurisenik/dcape-app-n8n/README.md

 * CI/CD: Activate repo
 * VCS: "Test delivery", config sample will be saved to config service (enfist in dcape)
 * Config: Edit config vars and remove .sample from config name
-* VCS: "Test delivery" again (or Drone: "Restart") - app will be installed and started on CI/CD host
+* VCS: "Test delivery" again (or CI/CD: "Restart") - app will be installed and started on CI/CD host
 * After that just change source and do `git push` - app will be reinstalled and restarted on CI/CD host

 ### Via terminal